 Berea College has historically and intentionally nurtured the spiritual life of its community in a variety of ways.
 While explicitly non-denominational, the school has emphasized an inclusive Christian spirituality that has consistently promoted social justice in its many forms.
 During its earliest history, the College provided numerous opportunities for Christian education and spiritual development, requiring the participation of all students and faculty.
-Beginning with the founders of the College, various members of the faculty and administration, including five of the school’s eight presidents to date, also have been ordained ministers from several different Christian traditions and denominations.
+Beginning with the founders of the College, various members of the faculty and administration, including five of the school’s nine presidents to date, also have been ordained ministers from several different Christian traditions and denominations.
 Through much of the College’s history, many of the ministerial members of the College’s faculty and administration led the community in worship and study of scriptures.
 For a number of decades, the president of the College even appointed a “College Preacher,” who helped the school to fulfill its Christian commitment.
-Despite the important role of Christian faith in the founding, history, and present mission of the College, the College does not regard itself as a church and considers participation in any religious community or tradition entirely voluntary for its students, staff, and faculty.
+Despite the important role of Christian faith in the founding, history and present mission of the College, the College does not regard itself as a church and considers participation in any religious community or tradition entirely voluntary for its students, staff, and faculty.

 Under the leadership of Edward Henry Fairchild (1869-89), the first president of Berea College, the College constructed its first chapel.
 The first chapel, which the school shared with Church of Christ, Union, stood near where Phelps Stokes Chapel now stands.
 Fire destroyed the first chapel in 1878.
 The College constructed its second chapel also during the administration of President Fairchild.
 The second chapel, a wooden structure in a neo-Gothic style, stood where the Frost Building now stands.
 These chapels functioned as the tangible symbols of and focal points for exercising the College’s Christian commitment.